AgoraLab/agora-chat-uikit/flutter/overview/product-overview.md

-Agora UIKit for one-to-one chats and chat groups is an instant messaging UI component library developed based on Agora Chat SDK.
+Agora UIKit for one-to-one chats and group chats is an instant messaging UI component library developed based on Agora Chat SDK.
 It provides various components to implement features such as a conversation list, chat interface, contact list and interface, and others.
 This helps you to quickly build instant messaging applications based on the particular business needs.